scaleoutsean/awesome-solidfire/README.md

 #### Linux-related (OpenStack, KVM, XenServer, Oracle VM)

-- Cinder driver for OpenStack (in-tree, does not need to be installed, it only needs to be configured)
+- Cinder driver for OpenStack (in-tree, does not need to be installed, it only needs to be configured - see NetApp TR-6420 or [this video](https://youtu.be/rW5ZTlyhm7U))
-- [Juju charm](https://github.com/solidfire/charm-cinder-solidfire) for Cinder to use Element cluster back-end
+- [Juju charm](https://github.com/solidfire/charm-cinder-solidfire) for Cinder to use Element cluster back-end (may need to be updated)
 - NetApp's [OpenStack resources and docs](https://netapp.io/openstack/)
 - Redhat OpenShift with NetApp HCI - [NetApp Validated Design 1133](https://www.netapp.com/us/media/nva-1133-design.pdf)
 - Recommended deployment method for Redhat OpenStack on NetApp HCI is Ansible playbooks, but you may use PowerShell, Terraform or other approach to deploy SolidFire storage cluster

+#### Oracle VirtualBox

+- VirtualBox iSCSI initiator isn't officially supported but [it appears to work](https://youtu.be/EqxK-mT9Fxw)
+- VirtualBox on top of OS-provisioned storage works as usual, as do supported VirtualBox guests with direct access to SolidFire iSCSI targets

 #### Storage Provisioning for Containers (CSI and Docker)